BerkeleyLearnVerify/Scenic/docs/glossary.rst

 		parameters or interface to new external samplers, see :mod:`scenic.core.external_params`.

+	footprint
+		The infinite extrusion of a 2D `region` in the positive and negative Z directions.
+		Testing containment of an `object` in a 2D region automatically uses its footprint, so that the object is considered contained if and only if its projection into the plane of the region is contained in the region.
+		Footprints are represented internally by instances of the `PolygonalFootprintRegion` class.

 	global parameters
 		Parameters of a scene like weather or time of day which are not associated with any object.
 		These are defined using the :keyword:`param` statement, and can be overridden from the command line with the :option:`--param` option.